Zi-yangChen/VERD/README.md

 ### 3. De novo design

-If you want to design CREs with PRIME, prepare a plain-text sequence file (one sequence per line).
+If you want to design CREs with VERD, prepare a plain-text sequence file (one sequence per line).

 Run: